luisgasco/luisgasco-site/content/_index.md

  #         description: 100%
  #         icon: chart-line
  #         icon_pack: fas

+  - block: portfolio
+    id: projects
+    content:
+      title: Projects
+      filters:
+        folders:
+          - project
+      # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).
+      default_button_index: 0
+      # Filter toolbar (optional).
+      # Add or remove as many filters (`filter_button` instances) as you like.
+      # To show all items, set `tag` to "*".
+      # To filter by a specific tag, set `tag` to an existing tag name.
+      # To remove the toolbar, delete the entire `filter_button` block.
+      buttons:
+        - name: All
+          tag: '*'
+        - name: Artificial Intelligence
+          tag: AI
+        - name: Annotation
+          tag: Annotation
+        - name: Library
+          tag: Library
+        - name: Other
+          tag: Other
+    design:
+      # Choose how many columns the section has.
+Valid values: '1' or '2'.
+      columns: '1'
+      # For Showcase view, flip alternate rows?
+      flip_alt_rows: false

   - block: experience
+    id: experience
     content:
       title: Experience
       # Date format for experience